The 5 Best Point-of-Sale Systems for Small Businesses 2022

 Square provides detailed reporting and analytics and lets you send invoices, track employee shifts and timecards, and manage multiple locations.
 You can also run email marketing, customer loyalty plans, and gift card programs from Square’s point-of-sale software.

 Now the downsides.
-Transaction fees with Square Point of Sale tend to be more expensive than what major credit card processing companies charge—and you can’t opt out.
-Square’s transaction costs can add up if you process loads of payments a day.
+Transaction fees with Square Point of Sale can be more expensive than what other POS providers are charging.
+The transaction costs can add up if you process loads of payments a day.

-That being said, Square offers other plans geared for certain types of businesses.
+Square also offers other plans geared for certain types of businesses.
 With Square for Restaurants, for example, you get POS software that’s geared specifically for restaurant use.
-The downside?
-The plan costs $60 per month for each of your locations, plus an extra $20 per month for each additional POS system you use.
+The plan costs $60 per month for each of your locations, plus an extra $40 per month for each additional POS system you use.

-Square for Retail plans have the same monthly fees as the Square for Restaurants plan, but they come with discounted transaction fees (2.5% + 10¢ for in-person payments).
-And if your business is more service-oriented and has multiple employees, Square Appointments plans offer lower transaction rates (2.5% + 10¢) and flexible monthly pricing.
-Specifically, businesses with two to five employees pay $50 per month, while businesses with six to ten employees pay $90 per month.
+Square for Retail plans have the same monthly fees as the Square for Restaurants plan, but they come with discounted transaction fees (2.5% + $010 for in-person payments).

 Shopify POS: The best POS system for retail stores